 Nikon Z 20mm f/1.8

-The first think you’ll notice when you get the Nikon Z 20mm f/1.8 is the size.
-While on the larger side and the lens is lens balanced in hand it still packs quite the punch.
-Its wide 20mm focal length make it great for capturing landscapes, interiors, cityscapes, and any other grand scenes.
+The first thing you’ll notice when you pick up the Nikon Z 20mm f/1.8 S is the size.
+It’s on the larger side at 505 g and 108.5 mm long, but it stays well balanced in hand on full-frame Z bodies.
+The 20mm focal length makes it a strong fit for landscapes, interiors, cityscapes, and any other wide grand scenes.

 Nikon Z 24mm f/1.8